ncayllahua/GigisPizzaHOL/serverless/gigis-serverless-HOL-FF.md

 ![](./images/serverless-ff-review/vnc-create07.PNG)

 ### Virtual Developer cloud Machine
-After VNC creation would be a good time to create your [developer cloud machine](https://github.com/oraclespainpresales/GigisPizzaHOL/blob/master/devmachine-marketplace/devmachine-marketplace.md) if don't have one  with the appropiate software [requisites](https://github.com/oraclespainpresales/GigisPizzaHOL/blob/master/developer-machine/developer-machine.md).
+After VCN creation, it would be a good time to create your [developer cloud machine](https://github.com/oraclespainpresales/GigisPizzaHOL/blob/master/devmachine-marketplace/devmachine-marketplace.md) if don't have one  with the appropiate software [requisites](https://github.com/oraclespainpresales/GigisPizzaHOL/blob/master/developer-machine/developer-machine.md).

 ### Object Storage Review
 Go to Core Infrastructure -> Object Storage in the main menu and click in Object Storage.